WilliamWuuu/WilliamWuuu/README.md

 ## 👋 Hi there

-- 🎓 I’m a Computer Science undergraduate student
+- 🎓 A Computer Science undergraduate student
 - 🔭 Currently focused on deep learning, AI4Science, and open-source contributions
 - 🌱 Learning advanced and novel generative models' architectures
 - 🤔 Interested in reinforcement learning